Pregnancy week 36: Your week by week pregnancy guide

 - Your backache will be at its worst level.

-- You may experience bloating and constipation.
+- At pregnancy week 36, you may experience bloating and constipation.

 - Your vaginal discharge will thicken and may even be tinged with blood.